 Open the

-and select a property to encrypt, such as"mongoProps.credentials.passwd"
+properties.jsonand select a property to encrypt, such as"mongoProps.credentials.passwd".

 Note: It is not possible to encrypt any of the

-and then the path within Vault to where that secret is stored, followed by" $KEY_"
+"$SECRET_"and then the path within Vault to where that secret is stored, followed by" $KEY_"and the key within that path.
+An example would be"$SECRET_default_password $KEY_key"which will evaluate to"password".Save the document.

 Restart IAP for these changes to take effect.